A Stochastic Covariance Shrinkage Approach in Ensemble Transform Kalman Filtering: ETKF implementation with stochastic shrinkage covariance estimates

-A major concern is the choice of distribution.
+An important issue is the choice of the climatological distribution.
 As sampling from the dynamical manifold is impractical, heuristic assumptions are made about the distributions involved.
 A useful known heuristic is the principle of maximum entropy (PME)~\cite{jaynes2003probability}.
-Given the PME, and the assumption that we know both the mean and covariance of our assumed distribution, and the assumption that the dynamics are supported over all of $\Re^n$, there is one standard interpretation of the information contained in the synthetic ensemble $\cxf_i$.
-Assuming that the mean and covariance are known information (through sampling), a Gaussian assumption on the synthetic ensemble is warranted,
+Assume that the mean and covariance of the distribution are known (through sampling), and that the distribution is supported over all of $\Re^n$.
+The synthetic ensemble distribution of maximum entropy consistent with these assumptions is Gaussian:

-Alternatively, not explored in this paper, a Laplace assumption on the synthetic ensemble can be assumed.
-The Laplace assumption has obvious parallels to robust statistics methods in data assimilation~\cite{rao2017robust}.
-By sampling from a Laplace distribution, outlier behaviour can more readily be captured with fewer samples.
-However, the concentration of samples around the mean is also increased, thereby requiring more samples to better represent the covariance.
-The Gaussian assumption appears more natural in Kalman filter-based methods, and thus the rest of the paper will make this assumption.

 The synthetic ensemble anomalies in the state and observation spaces are: